confizolo/smc_mod_lammps/README.md

 # SMC Fix for LAMMPS

 # Introduction
-The following repository contains code related to the development of a Fix for LAMMPS for loop extruding proteins (see [here](10.7554/eLife.14864), [here](10.1016/j.bpj.2021.11.015) and [here](10.1016/j.celrep.2016.04.085) for reference).
-Development started in 11/22 and based on LAMMPS(23 Jun 2022 - Update 3)(source [here](https:-github.com/lammps/lammps/commit/88c8b6ec6feac6740d140393a0d409437f637f8b)).
+The following repository contains code related to the development of a LAMMPS fix for loop extruding SMC proteins, with or without bridging activity.
+The detailed functioning of the fix is described in [1](https://doi.org/10.1103/PhysRevResearch.6.033160) and [2](https://arxiv.org/abs/2506.04060).
+Development started in 11/22 and currently supports LAMMPS (29 Aug 2024 - Update 1).

-The goal of this code is to introduce an easy and parallelised way to deploy and run loop extrusion on solution of polymers.
-To do so we developed a custom fix for LAMMPS that allows loop extrusion through moving bonds.

 # Repository structure
 - initfiles: contains sample datafiles to run tests